brettmorrisonAO5ANNEX/Image-Processor/README.md

 from the dropdown ***\<options>*** and clicking the load button to the right.

 ## *Phase 4: Task 2*
-image created with height (128) and width (128) mirror filter has been added to current Image previous filter has been removed negative filter has been added to current Image mirror filter has been added to current Image edit history has been cleared colorGradient filter has been added to current Image previous filter has been removed colorGradient filter has been added to current Image pixelate filter has been added to current Image image has been processed
+image created with height (128) and width (128) \
+mirror filter has been added to current Image\
+previous filter has been removed\
+negative filter has been added to current Image\
+mirror filter has been added to current Image\
+edit history has been cleared\
+colorGradient filter has been added to current Image\
+previous filter has been removed\
+colorGradient filter has been added to current Image\
+pixelate filter has been added to current Image\
+image has been processed

+## *Phase 4: Task 3*
+If I had more time, I would refactor the design of my GUI.
+Currently, there are too many unnecessary places where fields are passed down from class-to-class which leads to a UML mess and code that is not easily updatable.
+Here's what I would do to
+refactor:
+- Use the Singleton pattern to ensure that ImageAppGUI is instantiated once and is globally accessible (this would reduce the excessive presence of ImageAppGUI field types along the chain of GUI panels)
+- I would remove all the Image field types from GUI panels along the chain from ImageAppGUI because the panels could access the image from the single instance of ImageAppGUI that is globally accessible (this would reduce the excessive presence of Image field types along the chain of GUI panels)